Vasilisalook/vasilisalook.github.io/_posts/2023-05-04-my-fourth-module.md

 ## AI and society
 ![The Sims](/assets/images/banners/sims.jpg 'The example of sims interaction')
 <br>
-Very interesting experiment has been published by Stanford/Google researchers a few days ago about generative agents on the simulation video game (Park at el., 2023). <br>
+A very interesting experiment has been published by Stanford/Google researchers a few days ago about generative agents on the simulation video game (Park at el., 2023). <br>
 They created a virtual environment with 25 “sims” with some human-related abilities and the possibility to create a multilayered memory for each of them.
 Researchers waited for cringe results in the end, however,